Becoming a Visiting Researcher

 III.
 African Studies Center requirements for initial affiliation or for reappointment

-During the two-year period of appointment, a researcher is expected to fulfill both of the following requirements:
+During the period of appointment, a researcher is expected to fulfill both of the following requirements:

 - Either submit a working paper to the center for publication consideration or submit a proposal for sponsored research through the center.